 Accessing tools for feedback and surveys can give your staff members a voice, allowing them to share what they like and dislike about working as part of your team.
 Extensive employee listening strategies allow you to determine potential issues in the employee lifecycle.
 You can track everything from whether onboarding techniques are extensive enough to support all your staff to what kind of issues cause employees to think about leaving.

-Research consistently shows listening is an important factor for good employee experience, yet most companies struggle to keep their finger on the pulse of their team’s feelings and sentiment.
+Research consistently shows listening is an important factor of good employee experience, yet most companies struggle to keep their finger on the pulse of their team’s feelings and sentiment.
 Implementing a more consistent and aligned strategy for gathering feedback could help you reduce the risk of missing issues that could send your team members running to other employers.

-Find ways to collect information from team members about their experiences and what kind of issues they’d like to fix.
+Implement bots to collect information from team members about their experiences and what kind of issues they’d like to fix.
 Have regular meetings where everyone can make suggestions about improving the workplace and allow people to make anonymous suggestions when necessary.

 Crucially, don’t just show your employees you’re listening to them – demonstrate how much you value their feedback by acting on their suggestions.
 Team members who feel as though they have a say about the growth of a business are likely to feel more engaged and committed to the brand.